-Have you tried the Bister ink sprays from Powertex?
+Here’s a quick guide to Powertex Bister ink sprays.
+Have you tried the Bister sprays yet?
 These water based sprays are really unique.
 This Powertex mixed media art was created while I tried lots of different Bister techniques.

 Bister isn’t just about canvas art either.
 The sprays make it perfect for fabric sculpture, bottle art, figure sculptures and anything else.
 It does seem to work best with Powertex though!